syncfusion-content/wpf-docs/wpf/Charts/Interactive-Features.md

 ### Animation for ToolTip

-You can also provide animation effects for tooltip by setting [`EnableAnimation`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetEnableAnimation.html#) property as true as shown in the below code snippet.
+You can also provide animation effects for tooltip by setting the [`EnableAnimation`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfChart.WPF~Syncfusion.UI.Xaml.Charts.ChartTooltip~SetEnableAnimation.html#) property to true as shown in the following code snippet.

 {% tabs %}